Heteronema

 Heteronema is a genus of phagotrophic, flagellated euglenoids that are most widely distributed in fresh water environments.
 This genus consists of two very distinguishable morphogroups that are phylogenetically closely related.
-These morphogroups are deciphered based on shape, locomotion and other ultrastructural traits.
-However, this genus does impose taxonomic problems due to the varying historical descriptions of Heteronema species and its similarity to the genus Paranema.
-The species H. exaratum, was the first heteronemid with a skidding motion to be sequenced, which led to the discovery that it was not closely related to H. scaphrum, contrary to what was previously assumed, but instead to a sister group of primary osmotrophs.
-This suggests that skidding heteronemids can also be distinguished phylogenetically, being more closely related to Anisoma, Dinema and Aphageae, than to other species within Heteronema.
+These morphogroups are deciphered based on shape, locomotion, and other ultrastructural traits.
+However, this genus does pose taxonomic problems due to the varying historical descriptions of Heteronema species and their similarity to the genus Peranema.
+The species H. exaratum was the first heteronemid with a skidding motion to be sequenced, which led to the discovery that it was not closely related to H. scaphrum, contrary to what was previously assumed, but instead to a sister group of primary osmotrophs.
+This suggests that skidding heteronemids can also be distinguished phylogenetically, being more closely related to Anisoma, Dinema, and Aphageae, than to other species within Heteronema.